ElvisKurtovic/student-workbook/src/reflections/wk4/quiz4.md

 <!-- enter you answer in the space below -->
 ```
 to prevent the user from being able to see/manipulate all your data/code

+::: data bundling
 ```
 **10.** What is `HTTP` response code for a successful request?
 <!-- enter you answer in the space below -->
 ```
 2xx Success

+200
 ```
 **11.** What is a 500 error?
 <!-- enter you answer in the space below -->
 ```
  Generic error response.
 It means that the server encountered an unexpected condition that prevented it from fulfilling the request

+ ::: error occurred in the server code
 ```